Bhagwaan Mahavir/Chao Family Foundation Postdoctoral Fellow in Jain Studies

-Brianne Donaldson is a public ethicist exploring the intersection of Indian and western metaphysics, critical animal studies and marginalized bodies, and religion and science.
-The goal of this work is to rethink relations between marginalized plants, animals, and people in ways that (1) identify implicit assumptions that justify systematic violence toward excluded populations, and (2) develop experimental practices of awareness, innovation, and action that widen the boundaries of those lives, beings, and habitats considered in or out of our moral communities.
+Brianne Donaldson works in religious studies with an emphasis on interdisciplinary and multicultural ethics.
+Her research frequently involves comparative Indian and western metaphysics, bioethics, critical animal studies, and religion and science.
+The goal of this work is to (1) identify implicit assumptions that justify systematic violence against marginalized communities of plants, animals, and people, and (2) to develop habits of awareness, intellectual engagement, and action that widen the boundaries of who is considered part of our moral communities.

 The Future of Meat Without Animals